 - View themselves as a unique individual

-- Acceptance of they new selves
+- Acceptance of their new selves

-According to a recent study, Art Therapy helped traumatic brain injury patients in rebuilding their self-identity.
+According to a recent study, art therapy helped traumatic brain injury patients in rebuilding their self-identity.
 The results also showed an increased ability to adapt to the experiences of life as well as a higher level of awareness, social functioning and emotional autoregulation.

 The patients, furthermore, exhibited reductions in depression and in the perception of physical problems.
 These results highlight the importance of treatments focusing on the patients’ emotional needs.
 Art therapy encourages emotional growth and self-discovery that involves both creating art and discovering its meaning.